Theory of Operation: Test & Accept Platform

 The platform incorporates AI capabilities to enhance productivity while maintaining thoroughness:

-- Language enhancement to eliminate ambiguity in requirements
+• Language enhancement to eliminate ambiguity in task items and criteria

-- Version comparison and impact analysis when requirements change
+• Version comparison and impact analysis when task items change

-These AI features accelerate the development of high-quality requirements and tests while reducing the manual effort required.
+These AI features accelerate the development of high-quality task items and tests while reducing the manual effort required.

 Advanced Technical Capabilities